paulrohrbeck/aem-links/problems_solutions.md

 ....JasperException: The absolute uri: http://abc.com/taglibs cannot be resolved in either web.xml or the jar files deployed with this application

 - does taglib bundle exist and is active?

+---

+#### Sitekick: all 'Page' operations greyed out (can't edit page properties etc.)

+- Check console, see if AEM can read the "....permissions.json?path=...".
+If it's a 404, call that page and see what it returns.
+For me, a "jcr:content" node was missing.